josephrexme/josephrex.me/content/post/2018-06-14-designing-applications.md

 <figcaption>Styleguide template.
 Available in PSD <a href="https://www.dropbox.com/s/nt47frcvxxz74zw/Styleguide%20template.psd?dl=0">here</a></figcaption>
 </figure>

-I never thought color consistency would be a problem on a porject until a recent project I worked on where the designer gave different colors for the same component for each of the mockups.
+I never thought color consistency would be a problem on a project until a recent project I worked on where the designer gave different colors for the same component for each of the mockups.
 Sticking to the typography rules in the styleguide during development also guides the developer in the way they write their CSS, preventing unneccessary heading